eggersn/AssignmentTemplate/README.md

 # AssignmentTemplate
-Latex assignment template with automated assignment creating, reducing the risk of merge conflicts.
+Latex assignment template with automated assignment creation.
+A separate files is created for each exercise of an assignment, reducing the risk of running in a merge conflict.

 This project is based on [spethso/Abgabentemplate](https://github.com/spethso/Abgabentemplate).